sagemath/sagewiki_to_gh-2022-10-10/education5.md

 === Greg Bard ===
  * Making videos suitable for 100-level students to use SAGE in calculus, finite math, statistics, linear algebra, etc... (even precalculus?)

+=== Rob Beezer ===
+ * Keep workshop organized
+ * Document my finitely-generated abelian groups patch [[#9773|http://trac.sagemath.org/sage_trac/ticket/9773]]
+ * Generate a killer worksheet for [http://cloud.sagemath.org/|Salvus]] from XML source

+=== Martin Flashman ===
+  *Work on a project for visualizing functions using mapping diagrams (aka dynagraphs) for a teaching resource on the subject for beginning algebra through calculus using SAGE.
+  *Work with others on how to make these visualizations easy to create making it part of a SAGE toolbox/workspace/workbook.
+  *Learn how to embed SAGE in other materials- especially for my on-line calculus book (The Sensible Calculus Book).

 === Andrey Novoseltsev ===
  * Figure out the best way for public posting of Sage applets like [[http://www.math.ualberta.ca/~novoseltsev/2013Winter215Q1/MI06_three_iterated_integrals_public.html|Three Iterated Integrals]] or [[http://www.math.ualberta.ca/~novoseltsev/2013Winter215Q1/VC01_vector_fields_public.html|Vector Field Plotter]]
  * Work on issues preventing these applets from working within Sage notebook, e.g. [[http://trac.sagemath.org/sage_trac/ticket/14020|#14020 Broken layout]]